 Every year in the fall, I suffer a bout of mum madness when garden centers and big boxes brim with chrysanthemums.
-They produce lovely fall colors, but when is the best time to plant mums?
+They produce lovely fall colors, but is fall really the best time to plant them?

 When to Plant Mums